 She was invited to the White House for President Obama’s 2013 National Mental Health Conference discussion on stigma reduction strategies which featured her video on the administration’s website, www.MentalHealth.gov , alongside Kay Jamison, Demi Lovato, Cher, Glen Close, and Elyn Saks.
 She also spoke at Google Headquarters about mental health privacy needs and was a “Goodwill Ambassador” for the LA2015 Special Olympic Games in downtown Los Angeles.

-Black Daisy in a White Limousine: 77 Poems is an urban anthology of modern challenges, passages, spirituality, sexuality, love, and family.
+Blackdaisy in a White Limousine is an urban anthology of modern challenges, passages, spirituality, sexuality, love, and family.

 This provocative collection of contemporary poetry eloquently embraces a multitude of subjects from the coming of age experiences of a teenage girl to the inevitable loss of love and innocence of a young woman.
 Filled with courage, vision, and whimsy, the reader gets the sense of a well-worn journey that lands safely in a place of strength and hope.
-(I’m on a beautiful smile of endless sunshine / tickled pink and blue / Like babies flying through the sky/ hello they say with their new eyes.
-Can I please run away with you?/ To the West Indies on Neptune?
+(I’m on a beautiful smile of endless sunshine / tickled pink and blue / like babies flying through the sky/ hello they say with their new eyes).

 At once embattled and courageous are the poems depicting the triumphant self-realization that comes with battling and eventually overcoming her own mental illness.
-Never self-indulgent, her naked depiction of her own battle portrays both confusion and angst yet seems to never lose sight of hopeful anticipation (So sensitive the untold are / Moving along like sound / Either living deeply bruised and forgotten / Or eternally found/ Did they change the world?/ Then check out themselves?)
+Never self-indulgent, her naked depiction of her own battle portrays both confusion and angst yet seems to never lose sight of hopeful anticipation (so sensitive the untold are / moving along like sound / either living deeply bruised and forgotten / or eternally found).